Category Archives: Railway Engineering

 So, you grasped the knowledge on the functions of sleepers and a bit of information about sleepers.
 Now, I’m going to introduce you another member of components of railway track.
 Guess who?
 Rail fastenings (Ya, as I rightly written below).

-Fastening in railway
+Fastening in Railway-Rigid member of components of railway track

 Fastening in railway is used to connect the rails and sleepers together in their proper positions.
 The fixtures and fastening used in track fittings are,